 The guidelines look at several factors to come up with an amount of child support.
 The most important factors are:

-- Each parent's "actual monthly income."
-For most people, actual income includes salary or wages, but it can also include things like bonuses, Social Security benefits, workers' compensation benefits, alimony and other types of income.
-Actual income does not include temporary cash assistance, food stamps, Supplemental Security Income, and others benefits from means-tested public assistance programs.
+- Each parent's "actual monthly income" - For most people, actual income includes salary or wages.
+Income can also include things like bonuses, Social Security benefits, workers' compensation benefits, alimony, and other types of income.
+Actual income does not include temporary cash assistance, food stamps, Supplemental Security Income, and other benefits from means-tested public assistance programs.

-- Each parent's "adjusted actual income."
-Adjusted actual income is the actual income minus any pre-existing child support that the parent actually pays for another child and alimony that the parent actually pays.
+- Each parent's "adjusted actual income" - Adjusted actual income is the actual income minus any pre-existing child support that the parent pays for another child and alimony that the parent actually pays.

-- Extraordinary medical expenses.
-This includes reasonable expenses that are not covered by insurance, such as orthodontia, dental treatment, asthma treatment, physical therapy or psychological counselling.
+- Extraordinary medical expenses - This includes reasonable expenses that are not covered by insurance, such as orthodontia, dental treatment, asthma treatment, physical therapy or psychological counseling.

-There may be other facts the court needs to know to decide the amount of child support.
-You may want to talk to a lawyer or someone from the Office of Child Support Enforcement about other information you might need in order to calculate the correct amount of child support.
+You must fill out the financial statement completely and honestly.
+You could be charged with perjury if you lie on the form.
+The court may need to know other facts to decide the amount of child support.
+You may want to talk to a lawyer or someone from the Office of Child Support Enforcement about other information you might need to calculate the correct amount of child support.

 What are "imputed income" and "voluntary impoverishment"?